St Pauls at Night – Original Painting

-Not so much a snapshot in Time this painting conveys the passing of time.
+Not so much a snapshot in Time the St Pauls at Night painting conveys the passing of time.
 Areas of clear and sharp, like St Paul’s Cathedral and the cycle marks on the road in the foreground but most of the painting is textures and blurs as Traffic speeds on its way between the phases of the traffic lights.

 The blue car waits at the Red.
 The evening is clear and the sun is setting after a period of heavy rain The wet roads reflecting the sky and street-lights in that rippled fashion characteristic of moving cars causing frequent disturbances in puddles.
 Night is drawing in but, like many cities London, is never fully dark at night.
 From humble street and vehicle lights to the spotlights proudly defining St Paul’s Cathedral, illumination is everywhere.
 Dark masses of trees obscure large areas but cannot fully cancel the brightness.